ladypineapple/git-basics-diagnostic/README.md

 ## Instructions

--   Fork and clone this repository
+1. Fork and clone this repository.
--   Create a new branch, named `response`
+1. Create a new branch, named `response`.
--   Checkout the `response` branch
+1. Checkout the `response` branch.
--   Follow the directions given in [diagnostic.md](diagnostic.md)
+1. Follow the directions given in [diagnostic.md](diagnostic.md).
--   Before the alotted time is up, push to your fork and issue a pull request
+1. Before the alotted time is up, push to your fork and issue a pull request.

 You may wish to refer to ["How do I submit diagnostics?"](https://github.com/ga-wdi-boston/meta/wiki/Diagnostics) and other [FAQs](https://github.com/ga-wdi-boston/meta/wiki/) related to